Who we are

-To comply with money laundering regulations we need to confirm the name and address of our customers.
+To comply with money laundering regulations we need to confirm the name and address of our customers and certain third parties.
 We may ask you to provide physical forms of identity verification when you open your account.
 Alternatively, we may use a credit reference agency to verify your identity.
 Our search is not seen or used by lenders to assess your ability to obtain credit.

 Using your personal information

 As well as checking your identity, the personal information we hold may be used for:

 - complying with our legal and regulatory obligations;